Print Think 2018 Italy:

 For general conference questions email: PRINTTHNK@temple.edu

-The next Print Think conference hosted by the Tyler School of Art of Temple University Printmaking Program will be a collaboration with Art in Print the international bimonthly art magazine and website devoted to the history and culture of art and the printed image.
+The next Print Think conference hosted by the Tyler School of Art and Architecture of Temple University Printmaking Program will be a collaboration with Art in Print the international bimonthly art magazine and website devoted to the history and culture of art and the printed image.
 Its founding motto, from Leo Steinberg, is “without prints you don’t understand the culture of the world."
 We couldn't agree more!

 Our keynote speaker will be Susan Tallman (Editor of Art in Print) who will lead us in our investigation of print in relation to "the local and the cosmopolitan."

 The wave of change brought about by the shifting definition of art world cosmopolitanism has traveled around the world, and losing very little momentum it appears to have washed up on the shore of the local.
 Artists in working in communities far from or in the shadow of the larger art markets have found their own sophisticated modes of distribution and audience engagement.
 Smaller places like, Detroit, Philadelphia, Baltimore, Kansas City, Montreal, Manila, now have thriving cultural scenes, with artists pausing to see what is possible locally, rather than immediately heading to New York or LA.
 And artist’s in places like Brooklyn are no longer looking solely to the galleries of Manhattan to find community and purpose.

 We believe artist’s engaged with Print are at the center of this new

 cosmopolitan local.
 Perhaps this is because of the natural way print